 The Older Americans Act (OAA) is critical to helping seniors live independently as they age.
-Yet Congress has stalled in its efforts to renew the legislation before Congress stops work for the fall elections.
-This is the first in a 3-part series to outline the importance of programs funded by the OAA - such as Meals On Wheels - to the dignity of seniors across America.
-Please read, share and tell Congress to take action and not play political games with seniors’ health and well-being.
+This is the first in a three-part series outlining the importance of programs funded by the OAA to the dignity of seniors across America.
+Please read, share and tell Congress to not play political games with seniors’ health and well-being.

 Today, too many older Americans are one meal away from going hungry.
 The numbers are startling:- 9 million Americans aged 50+ are at risk for hunger every day - 79% more age 50+ Americans are at risk for hunger today than were at risk 10 years ago